asder8215/Fetch-Receipt-Processor/README.md

   - Points are awarded as specified in [Fetch Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge/tree/main)

 ## References
-- https://go.dev/doc/tutorial/web-service-gin ~ How to write RESTful API in Go (since I never done this in Go before; mostly Distributed System stuff)
+- [RESTful API in Go](https://go.dev/doc/tutorial/web-service-gin) ~ How to write RESTful API in Go (since I never done this in Go before; mostly Distributed System stuff)
-- https://pkg.go.dev/time ~ Documentation on Time object in Go, which made it easier for me to parse
+- [Time Documentation in Go](https://pkg.go.dev/time) ~ Documentation on Time object in Go, which made it easier for me to parse
-- https://blog.stackademic.com/unique-identifier-id-and-uuid-in-go-lang-99e6cc1b73b5 ~ How to generate a unique ID for the receipts
+- [Unique ID Generation in Go](https://blog.stackademic.com/unique-identifier-id-and-uuid-in-go-lang-99e6cc1b73b5) ~ How to generate a unique ID for the receipts
 - Most other stuff like syntax, other packages used like (strconv, fmt, strings, unicode, etc.) I looked back on old code I've written in Go from past courses for reference